Skip to main content

 Review hearings – Tuesdays at 9:30 a.m. and Wednesdays at 9:30 a.m

-Memorandum Of Understanding for Criminal Proceedings - Defense Attorney is to obtain all signatures on the form prior to submitting to the Chief Judge for his signature.
+Memorandum Of Understanding for Criminal Proceedings - Defense Attorney is to obtain all signatures on the form prior to submitting to the currently assigned Judge for their signature.
+That Judge's clerk will forward the MOU to the Chief Judge for final signaute.
 The attorneys are to follow the instructions listed in the link below.

 Policies and procedures